Sid672/Rangoli/README.md

    t.right(360.0/n)
 ```
-- Now we combine all design.
+- Now we combine all designs.

 Your final design looks like
 ![](https://github.com/Sid672/Rangoli/blob/main/c1.png?raw=true)

-- In inner design, we need an outline.
-- To outline the design we use the same polygon loop but this time without printing pen shape.
+- If you need an outline in the inner the design, we use the same polygon loop but this time without printing the pen's shape.
-- To make the design more interesting we use a different shape of pen `t.shape('turtle')`.
+- To make the design more interesting we use a different shapes of the pen `t.shape('turtle')`.
 ```Python
 t.shape('turtle')
 for i in range(m):